garou-g/ztgd32/README.md

 # ztgd32
-CMSIS library for some of Gigadevice cpus
+CMSIS library for some of GigaDevice cpu.